 Request your street tree here

 Once the request has been received, the Town will inspect the site for the selected tree/s to determine suitability and will only plant the most suitable trees according to the available room on the verge and in keeping with the existing streetscape.
-Applications for street trees must be submitted by Friday 29 January 2021 for planting consideration in the same calendar year (subject to conditions).
+Applications for street trees must be submitted by the last Friday in January for planting consideration in the same calendar year (subject to conditions).
 Planting will occur between June and September each year to ensure the survival of the tree.

 Who is responsible for maintaining street trees?